shuttlershq/frontend-assessment-2/README.md

 Please take note of the following points:

-- Only use Vue or React to get it done
+- Only use VueJs to get it done
-- You have just 2 days to complete the test.
 - Any Css framework is fine.
 Tailwindcss will be an added advantage
 - A Mobile Responsive design will be an added advantage
 - Also make sure that your project is on github and accessible to us